Nasir-Sharif/Navttc-Project-AI-chatbot/README.md

 ## Project Structure

 - `app.py`: Contains the Flask backend that handles routing and communication with the AI model.
 - `templates/index.html`: The main HTML file for the chatbot interface.
-- `static/css/styles.css`: Custom CSS for styling the chatbot.
-- `static/js/script.js`: JavaScript for handling user interactions, AJAX requests, and speech functionality.
-- `static/images/`: Contains user and bot avatars.
+This also include the styling and javascript code that enables the interface and

 ## Installation and Setup